lambdaclass/concrete/ROADMAP.md

 Done when: editor/LSP/tooling exposes the same facts as CI and command-line reports through the Phase 8.5 session/query graph, with bounded edit invalidation and certificate freshness, without inventing a second truth source.

+Prerequisite: Phase 8.5 completed.
+If it was rejected/deferred, Phase 19 needs a recorded replacement architecture before starting; an editor-only fact database or cache remains forbidden.

 1. Add artifact viewer integration for proof/evidence facts.
 2. Add compiler-as-service / LSP entrypoints after diagnostics and facts are